Best CRM for Small Business

-Many CRM solutions use marketing and sales automation to reduce the manual administrative work these teams have to do.
-For example, with the help of a CRM platform, you can automatically create contact entries when a new prospect fills in a form, or implement a lead scoring system so Marketing knows which leads to send to Sales for follow-up.
+Some of the best CRM platforms use marketing and sales automation to reduce manual administrative work.
+For example, studies show that 32% of sales reps spend more than five hours every week manually entering customer records.
+With the help of a CRM platform, you can automatically create contact entries when a new prospect fills in a form or implement a lead scoring system, so marketing knows which leads to send to Sales for follow-up.

 Improve customer experience

 If you want to keep customers, you need to provide a great experience.
-Gartner found that customer experience is more important than both price and brand when driving loyalty.
+Gartner found that customer experience is more important than pricing and brand combined for driving loyalty.

 Increase customer retention

 Imagine a gym owner that keeps track of member attendance within the CRM.
-If the owner notices that a customer has stopped using the gym, they can send reminders about classes or a free workout plan to increase engagement and, therefore, the likeliness of the customer renewing their contract.
+Suppose the owner notices that a customer has stopped using the gym.
+In that case, they can send reminders about classes or a free workout plan to increase engagement and, therefore, the likelihood of the customer renewing their contract.

 Optimize lead generation and lead management

 Using a CRM to track interactions with prospects can help sales and marketing teams take the steps that are most likely to result in a sale.